-Rehabilitation has everything to do with a person wanting to fix him/herself.
+Rehabilitation has everything to do with a person wanting to fix himself.
 The tools needed to give the people who are constantly working on themselves simply do not exist in prison.

-There must be a clear and firm commitment by legislatures / CDCR to provide the incarcerated population with the tools that are needed to contribute to the maturation process inside.
-Tools that include housing people in prisons closer to their families and loved ones, an increase in pay for workers, technological training, expanding the makeup of the board of prison terms to include members of the community that the person will be paroling to as well as psychologists / psychiatrists who are not employed by the state (many of them write incredibly biased reports).
+There must be a clear and firm commitment by legislators and CDCR to provide the incarcerated population with the tools that are needed to contribute to the maturation process inside.
+Tools that include housing people in prisons closer to their families and loved ones, an increase in pay for workers, technological training, expanding the makeup of the board of prison terms to include members of the community that the person will be paroling to as well as psychologists and psychiatrists who are not employed by the state, as many of them write incredibly biased reports.

-Along with the self-help programs that are available in (some) prisons, a lot of the people who come to prison come as children, psychologically, we develop this warped sense of what manhood is – and there are no programs available in prison (there was / is a program in Solano prison, M.A.N.U.P., that focused on the development of manhood.
-In my opinion, it was a very effective program).
+Along with the self-help programs that are available in only some prisons, a lot of the people who come to prison come as children, psychologically.
+We develop this warped sense of what manhood is – and there are no programs available in prison.
+There was and still is a program in Solano prison, MANUP, that focused on the development of manhood.
+In my opinion, it was a very effective program.